 It’s also important to remember that for this tip to work, you might need to perform the action a few times.
 So, if you have no luck on the first attempt, give it a few more tries before you give up.

 Forget and Change Bluetooth Device Name

-Another option is to forget all Bluetooth devices and then add them back one-by-one, testing between each to see if there is one BT device causing the error.
+Another option is to forget all Bluetooth devices and then add them back one by one, testing between each to see if there is one Bluetooth device causing the error.

 Reset Network Settings

-- Go to Settings > General > Reset
+- Go to Settings > General > Transfer or Reset iPhone/iPad.

 Reset All Settings